happinessbaby/SongLyrics/README.md

 #### Here's another example, where ChatGPT translated the same lyrics differently on 2 occasions.
 - In the first translation it was prompted to translate a Chinese song preserving the original tone and meaning
 - In the second translation, it was simply asked for translate a Chinese song.
+- All of these tranlsations are done with zero-shot learning
 - A short summary it generated:
   - Overall, this song conveys a message of self-discovery, longing, and the intensity of emotions experienced in relationships, emphasizing the importance of embracing life's complexities and cherishing genuine connections.